browndeer/lolcode-spec/v1.450/lolcode-spec.md

 The LOLCODE keyword for switches is `WTF?`.
 The `WTF?` operates on the expression value for comparison.
-A comparison block is opened by `OMG` and must be a primitive literal (not YARN), not an expression.
+A comparison block is opened by `OMG` and must be a literal, not an expression.
 Each literal must be unique.
 The `OMG` block can be followed by any number of statements and may be terminated by a `GTFO`, which breaks to the end of the the `WTF` statement.
 If an `OMG` block is not terminated by a `GTFO`, then the next `OMG`